Creating data bunker account in console

 - Navigate back to the OrganizationAccountAccessRole and press the X to remove the AdministratorAccess policy

-- Switch back to the root account
+- Switch back to the management account

 - Navigate to CloudTrail

 - Select Trails from the menu on the left

 - Enter a name for the trail such as OrganizationTrail